sitemap

 (2) Safety Management System

-JSR Group strives to minimize risks in occupational safety, security, and accident prevention efficiently and effectively by steadily implementing the PDCA cycle based on a Safety Management System that has been configured according to the circumstances of each business site and company.
+JSR Group strives to minimize risks in occupational safety, security, and accident prevention efficiently and effectively by steadily implementing the PDCA cycle based on a Safety Management System that has been configured according to the circumstances of each business site.

-To verify the effectiveness of this management system, our business sites conduct internal audits, safety patrols and management reviews.
-In addition, the JSR Headquarters Environment and Safety Division conducts annual Headquarters Environment and Safety Audits in an effort to achieve continuous improvement.
+To verify the effectiveness of this management system, our business sites conduct internal audits, safety patrols, and management reviews.
+In addition, the JSR Headquarters Environment and Safety Division conducts Headquarters Environment and Safety Audits in an effort to achieve continuous improvement.

-We have compiled manuals that contain appropriate and effective response measures that help to prevent damages from spreading in the event of an accident or disaster.
+We have compiled manuals to ensure appropriate and effective response measures to prevent damages from spreading in the event of an accident or disaster.
 By conducting regular drills based on these manuals, we have established a system capable of properly handling emergencies.

 In addition, to prevent recurrences, we thoroughly investigate all accidents to determine the root cause, implement countermeasures, and verify their effectiveness.
-In turn, we share this information within the Group to stop accidents before they occur.
+In turn, we share this information within the Group to stop similar accidents and injuries before they occur.

 We believe that human resources with high safety awareness are essential for implementing reliable safety management and effective safety activities, so we are also working on human resource development.